top of page

 • Many modern drugs were inspired by or derived from herbs, including aspirin from willow and digoxin from foxglove.

 • Evidence in herbalism ranges from randomized trials to centuries of folk use.
-Treat these types of evidence differently rather than interchangeably.
+It is essential to treat these types of evidence differently rather than interchangeably.

 Why Study Herbalism Today

-Herbalism is not only practical; it is a bridge between traditional knowledge and modern science.
-Learning herbalism develops observational skills, connects us to local ecosystems, and encourages sustainable living practices.
-Understanding herbs cultivates mindfulness and respect for natural resources while allowing safe, informed self-care.
+Herbalism is not only practical; it serves as a bridge between traditional knowledge and modern science.
+Learning about herbalism develops our observational skills, connects us to local ecosystems, and encourages sustainable living practices.
+Understanding herbs cultivates mindfulness and respect for natural resources, allowing us to engage in safe, informed self-care.

 In the blurred background is a woman studying a book out in nature, in the foreground in focus is a wicker basket full of wildflowers.